49.1 DIPLOMATIC POINTS (DPs)

 49.411 EUROPEAN AXIS:

-A. The European Axis may select one target for a diplomatic die roll (EXCEPTION: The European Axis may also make die rolls for Bulgaria, Finland, Hungary, Rumania and Yugoslavia and may even name all five in the same turn, but may only name each once per year).
+A. The European Axis may select one target for a diplomatic die roll (EXCEPTION: The European Axis may also make die rolls for Bulgaria, Finland, Hungary, Poland, Rumania and Yugoslavia (Croatia and Serbia) and may even name all these minor countries in the same turn, but may only name each minor country once per year).

 B. The European Axis may also make a reaction die roll for Norway, Spain and/or Vichy France if otherwise permitted to do so (49.6).